noi-techpark/odh-docs/source/domains.rst

 .. figure:: /images/domain.png
    :width: 80%

-   An overview of the |odh| project.
+   An overview of the |odh| Project.

-In a nutshell, the |odh| project takes data from multiple domains (mobility, tourism, meteo), makes them available through the |odh|/Big Data Platform with the purpose to allow third party developers (or any interested parties) to use them within their own projects, using the available APIs.
+In a nutshell, the |odh| Project takes data from multiple domains (mobility, tourism, meteo), makes them available through the |odh|
+with the purpose to allow third party developers (or any interested user) to use them within their own projects, using the available APIs.

 .. _available_datasets:

 Domains with Available Datasets
 -------------------------------

-The goal of the |odh| project is to make available datasets containing
-|od| about the South Tyrolean Ecosystem, to allow third party to
-develop novel applications on top of them.
-These new application may range from a simple processing the datasets to extract statistical data and display the result in different graphic formats like pie-charts, to far more complex applications that combine data from different datasets and correlate them in some useful way.
+The goal of the |odh| Project is to make available datasets containing data about the South Tyrolean Ecosystem, to allow third parties to develop novel applications on top of them.
+These new applications may range from a simple processing of datasets to extract statistical data and to display the result in different graphic formats like pie-charts, to far more complex applications that combine data from different datasets and correlate them in some useful way.

-.. note:: This page was written on |today|, hence all information about the availability of datasets, domains, API is correct as of this date.
+.. note:: This page was written on |today|, hence all information about the availability of datasets, domains, APIs is correct as of this date.
 This page will be updated in due time as soon as more material will be made available.